dorbarker/tidy-gcpay/readme.md

 # How do I use this?

 ```
-R -e "install.packages('tidyverse')"  # Install tidyverse if you don't have it
+R -e "install.packages(c('tidyverse', 'optparse')"  # Install tidyverse and optparse if you don't have them
 Rscript tidy-gcpay.R -i "Paycheck history.xlsx" -o paycheque_history.tsv
 ```